dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 and little more -- to a limited audience, which is why startups are perfect.
 Where there was one fabrication operation, there are many.
-There's no handbook for fabrication: it's a difficult skill to teach because its edge is dulled when then general public is aware of the possibility of intentionally manufactured circumstances.
+There's no handbook for fabrication: it's a difficult skill to teach because its edge is dulled when the general public is aware of the possibility of intentionally manufactured circumstances.
 It's just not effective when people expect it: they become cynical and skeptical.
 They ask questions.
 They gain insight: therefore the